 Recent events have shone a spotlight on the deeply interconnected nature of today’s container shipping networks and demonstrated how little visibility many shippers have into the whereabouts and status of their cargo as it moves through a complex web of service providers.

 None of this is to gainsay the immense value of containerization to world trade in perishables.
 The refrigerated container has opened up international markets and has allowed food, pharmaceuticals and other temperature-sensitive goods to be shipped safely and cost-effectively over very long distances.
-The current trend for pharmaceutical supply chains to shift from air to ocean is at least partially driven by the more controlled cold chain that containerization can provide, helping to meet new regulatory requirements such as the EU Good Distribution Practice (GDP) rules for medicinal products.
+The current trend for container cold chains to shift from air to ocean is at least partially driven by the more controlled cold chain that containerization can provide, helping to meet new regulatory requirements such as the EU Good Distribution Practice (GDP) rules for medicinal products.

 But GDP and other major new legislation such as the US Food Safety Modernization Act (FSMA) also highlight how governments around the world are themselves seeking to improve supply chain risk management in a global trade environment, especially for products that will be consumed by humans.
 Temperature control and traceability go hand in hand in this tougher legal environment.
 And shippers, mainly, are liable for compliance.